goodnewsj62/django-dynamic-host/README.rst

 NOTE
 ---------------
 When django ``DEBUG=True`` there is no need to manually add localhost or 127.0.0.1 as they are automatically added and allowed under the hood.

+**AllowedHostMiddleWare SHOULD ALWAYS SIT AT THE TOP AS IT'S JOB IS TO FIRST OF ALL VALIDATE IF AN INCOMING REQUEST FROM A HOST SHOULD BE ALLOWED TO GAIN ACCESS TO RESOURCE**